ieatkids569/Python_Review/README.md

-# Python Review: Functions
+# Python Review: Object Oriented Programming
-A function simply is a block of code which only runs when it is called.
+A class structures our code and save it as a blueprint.
+It is the basis for object oriented programming.
 ## Objective

-1. Function syntax
+1. Object Oriented Programing
+2. Encapsulation
+   1. Syntax for defining classes
-2. Function Arguments
+   2. Using classes
-3. Lambda Functions
+3. Inheritance
-4. Decorator Functions
+4. Polymorphism
-5. Function Metadata